Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - You will allow the inbound RDP port because at least you will be publically connecting to this VM from you workstation
         - Thus it should also have a public IP - This can be done under the networking tab
         - Also important to the Jump-Box-Server Vm and select networking under settings, then select the RDP rule, under that rule specity the source as Ip address and then paste you workstation IP address - This will limit the accessibility of the Jumb-box to only your workstation Ip address and is more secure
+        - Also note the PRIVATE IP address of the Jump-box server - This is the only IP address the Webserver VM should be allowed to accept
+        - `Next go to the Webserver VM, check that there is no public IP.
+Select Networking under settings.
+Go to the inbound rule for RDP and under source select IP address and then paste the private ip address of the Jump-Box-Server VM`

-- With these steps you will not have a virtual network and 2 subnets onc containing a webserver VM and the other containing the Jump-box-Server VM
+- With these steps you will not have a virtual network and 2 subnets one containing a webserver VM and the other containing the Jump-box-Server VM